BGS Degree Completion Options

 You may earn academic credit through the portfolio evaluation process (a limit of 30 semester hours may be applied toward graduation requirements).
 You must successfully complete the Prior Learning Portfolio Tutorial prior to beginning portfolio preparation.
 If you have never submitted a WIU Prior Learning Portfolio, you must contact your advisor to gain access to the tutorial.

-University 490-Career Internship--This option does apply toward the 30 semester hour WIU enrollment requirement.
+The following options apply toward the 30 semester hour WIU residency requirement.